Min Ko Naing: 8-8-88 Uprising and the All Burma Federation of Student Unions

-15 years political imprisonment until 2004
+Political imprisonment

 Forced to go underground, Min Ko Naing continued his organizing work while moving from house to house every night to avoid arrest.
 After several months, he was captured along with other students.
 He was sentenced to 20 years' imprisonment, under Section 5(j) of the 1950 Emergency Provisions Act for instigating "disturbances to the detriment of law and order, peace and tranquility".
 His sentence was commuted to 10 years under a general amnesty in January 1993.
 He was considered a prisoner of conscience by Amnesty International, which intensively campaigned for his release.

 According to Amnesty International, Min Ko Naing was severely tortured and ill-treated during the early stages of his detention.
 His health suffered as a consequence.
-During his interrogation he was reportedly forced to stand in water for two weeks until he collapsed, and as a result, his left foot became totally numb.
-On 19 November 2004, he was released from prison, after being imprisoned for 15 years.
+During his interrogation he was reportedly forced to stand in water for two weeks until he collapsed, and as a result, his left foot became completely numb.
+On 19 November 2004, he was released from prison after being held for 15 years.